JakuJ/rate-limited-api/README.md

 more than
 what [OWASP is suggesting](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#argon2id).

-We enforce some requirements for the credentials:
+I enforce some requirements for the credentials:

 - a username must be 6 to 64 characters in length – there are arbitrary limits
 - a password must be 8 to 64 characters in length – avoiding weak passwords and long password DOS attacks